LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Measuring an arbitrary qubit

 \autoref{alg:measure-arbitrary-qubit} allows one to measure a given qubit.
 Specifically, given a quantum state $\ket e$ represented by a \limdd edge $e$, a qubit index $k$ and an outcome $b\in \{0,1\}$, it computes the probability of observing $\ket{b}$ when measuring the $k$-th significant qubit of $\ket e$.
 The algorithm proceeds by traversing the \limdd with root edge $e$ at \autoref{l:traverse1}.
 Like \autoref{alg:measurement-top-qubit}, which measured the top qubit, this algorithm finds the probability of a given outcome by computing the squared norm of the state when the $k$-th qubit is projected onto $\ket 0$, or $\ket 1$.
 The case that is added, relative to \autoref{alg:measurement-top-qubit}, is the case when $n>k$, in which case it calls the procedure \textsc{SquaredNormProjected}.
 On input $e,y,k$, the procedure \textsc{SquaredNormProjected} outputs the squared norm of $\Pi_k^y\ket{e}$, where $\Pi_k^y=\id[n-k] \otimes \ket{y}\bra{y}\otimes \id[k-1]$ is the projector which projects the $k$-th qubit onto $\ket{y}$.

 After measurement of a qubit $k$, a quantum state is typically projected to $\ket 0$ or $\ket 1$ ($b=0$ or $b=1$) on that qubit, depending on the outcome. \autoref{alg:measure-arbitrary-qubit-update2} realizes this.
 It does so by traversing the \limdd until a node $v$ with $ (v) = k$ is reached.
 It then returns an edge to a new node by calling $\makeedge(\follow 0e, 0)$ to project onto $\ket 0$ or $\makeedge(0, \follow 1e)$ to project onto $\ket 1$, on \autoref{algline:project-project}, recreating a node on level $k$ in the backtrack on \autoref{l:project-bt}.
 The projection operator $\Pi_k^b$ commutes with any LIM $P$ when $P_k$ is a diagonal operator (i.e., $P_k\in \{\id[2],Z\}$).
 Otherwise, if $P_k$ is an antidiagonal operator (i.e, $P_k\in \{X,Y\}$), have $\Pi_k^b\cdot P=P\Pi_k^{(1-b)}$.
 The algorithm applies this correction on \autoref{l:project-diag2}.

-\paragraph{Sampling.} To sample from a quantum state in the computational basis, simply repeat the three-step measurement procedure outlined in \autoref{sec:measurement} $n$ times: once for each qubit.

-\paragraph{Strong simulation.} To compute the probability of observing a given bit-string $x=x_n\ldots x_1$, first compute the probability $p_n$ of observing $\ket{x_n}$; then update the \limdd to outcome $x_n$, obtaining a new, smaller \limdd.
-On this new \limdd, compute the probability $p_{n-1}$ of observing $\ket{x_{n-1}}$, and so forth.
-Note that, because the \limdd was updated after observing the measurement outcome $\ket{x_n}$, $p_{n-1}$ is the probability of observing $x_{n-1}$ given that the top qubit is measured to be $x_n$.
-Then the probability of observing the string $x$ is the product $p=p_1\cdots p_n$.
+The resulting state should still be normalized as shown in \autoref{sec:measurement}.